 Zachary from the ioquake project:

 Regular (id software) Quake 3 supported this, and it worked "ok" on old SMP Pentium 500 Machines back in the day.

 So all the SMP code in Quake 3 when the source code was released was designed to improve the game on ancient hardware.

 On modern hardware the built-in SMP support on the id software Quake 3 gives little benefit to, none, or degrades, performance.

 (to enable this feature do premake4 –enable-smp)

-#2 Updated by Dragonji about 7 years ago
+#2 Updated by Dragonji over 7 years ago

 SMP was present in Q3 engine to increase performance for multi-processors machines.
 Those still exist but are rarely seen.

 I would like to ask what about multi-cores support?
 It will be a lot of work, I am aware of that, but such a feature will provide much better FPS for most ET players in my opinion.

 #3 Updated by Radegast over 7 years ago